About Angel Falls and Devils Slide

 There were actually a couple of approaches to the Angel Falls.

-One was from the Willow Creek parking area (see directions below), which started from and followed the west side of the creek up to the top of Angel Falls.
+One was from the Willow Creek parking area (see directions below), which started from and followed an easy-to-miss trail along the west side of the creek up to the top of Angel Falls.

 The other was from the east side of Willow Creek (also accessible from the Willow Creek Trailhead next to the Falls Day Use Area; again see directions below).